Stellaris (video game): Gameplay

-In most cases, the player's empire begins with a single inhabited planet, several mining and/or research stations, a construction ship, a science ship, three small warships, and a starbase.
-Early gameplay consists of exploring and colonizing increasing swaths of space, while mid-game activities may include engaging with warfare and/or diplomacy with other empires, but can also be filled with a vast amount of micro-management.
+The game begins on January 1, 2200 AD, upon the player empire's discovery of the hyperlane network.
+The default campaign length is 300 in-game years, divided into 100-year earlygame, midgame, and endgame segments dictating certain events and modifiers.
 The economy of a player's empire throughout the game is primarily based on five main resources: energy credits, minerals, food, consumer goods, and alloys, each having a primary purpose to contribute to the player's economy.
 There are also Strategic resources that are used to make advanced buildings, weapons, defenses, and can also be used to endorse edicts.
-Edicts also can cost Influence which can be obtained by supporting factions with in your empire or by participating in diplomacy with other empires in your galaxy.
+Edicts also can cost Unity which can be obtained by supporting factions within your empire or by constructing buildings that create Unity producing jobs.
 Advancement in Stellaris is achieved through technologies and traditions which progressively scale in cost for the player to achieve, but provide better features for the player as the game continues.
-Edicts are used to boost and passively upgrade empires, costing Strategic resources, energy, and influence.
-There are also mid-game crises which can occur, such as a crusade by a marauder empire.
-Later in the game, larger crisis events occur that have galaxy-wide implications—for example, an awakening of dormant sentient AI or an invasion by extra-dimensional or extra-galactic forces, these being either randomly chosen or selected by the player at the start of the game.
+Edicts are used to boost and passively upgrade empires, which can cost Strategic resources, energy, or Unity to maintain.
+There are also mid-game crises which can occur, such as a crusade by a marauder empire or an invasion by nanomachines from an extragalactic cluster.
+Later in the game, larger crisis events occur that have galaxy-wide implications—for example, an awakening of dormant sentient AI, another version of this which works more diplomatically, or an invasion by extra-dimensional or extra-galactic forces, these being either randomly chosen or selected by the player at the start of the game.
 Paradox hoped that this feature would address a common late-game problem in 4X style games; whereby one faction is so powerful that their eventual victory is inevitable, resulting in frustrating gameplay.
-In the Nemesis DLC, the player can choose to become the crisis with the goal of destroying the galaxy.
+In the Nemesis DLC, the player can choose to become a psionics-oriented crisis with the goal of destroying the galaxy, while in the Machine Age DLC, players can become a tech-oriented crisis, widely considered the most powerful path to use.
+To beat the technological crisis, players must join forces and declare them the crisis in the galactic community.

-Development and release
+Another thing found within the game (although only accessible via the Utopia or Machine Age DLCs) are ascension paths, which radically alter the player's empire.
+These include biological, cybernetic, psionic or synthetic.
+However, if the player has the Machine Age DLC, machine empires are capable of going on three separate paths (4 if they have the Driven Assimilator civic) that are inaccessible to biological empires.
+These are the virtual, modular, nanotech, and if the empire has the Driven Assimilator civic, cybernetic.

+Some civics within the game radically change how to play the game.
+For example, "genocidal" civics may not initiate diplomacy and sometimes act like early-game crises.
+Or the feudal civic which makes vassalization a priority.